 The Kiawah Island Club should not be confused with Kiawah Island Golf Resort.
 Kiawah Island Club is an exclusive private members club for Kiawah Island property owners, so you’ll need to befriend one or perhaps buy a property here as part of the deal!

-There are two courses at the Kiawah Island Club, the River course, designed by Tom Fazio, and the Cassique course.
+The Kiawah Island Club boasts two courses with the clubhouses separated in distance by a couple of miles – the River course designed by Tom Fazio, and the Cassique course.
 The Cassique was the first North American architectural ensemble of five-time British Open champion Tom Watson and it’s actually an impressive debut design.

 Named after the Kiawah Indian chief who once hunted this land, the Cassique course opened for play in 2000 and it’s thoughtfully routed through maritime forests and along the salt marshes where the Kiawah River meets the mighty Atlantic.